iangreenleaf/blog_house/_drafts/air-conditioning.md

 One guy delivered a rambling monologue that apparently ended with a recommendation that we abandon the high velocity system and install some combination of ductwork and mini-splits.
 I feel like that guy could have saved both of us some time by just saying "I don't work with high velocity systems" the first time I contacted him.
 [Pronto](https://prontoheat.com/) sent a salesman to do the quote and came back with an absurdly high price, something in the range of $15,000.
-That one felt very much like they pulled a number straight from their Price Book for Suckers and didn't even bother factoring in the cost savings from the existing work.
+That one felt very much like they pulled a number straight from their <cite>Price Book for Suckers</cite> and didn't even bother factoring in the cost savings from the existing work.
 Did I mention I hate gathering quotes?
 I hate gathering quotes.